rm does not print error messages when -f is used

 When the -f option is passed to rm it does not print error messages meaning the only way to spot an error is to check the exit code.
 The manpage is also not clear on this.
 I think we should always be printing errors.

-Updated by Gary Mills almost 5 years ago
+Updated by Gary Mills about 5 years ago

 This exerpt from the man page seems clear to me: